 Horror Hosts

 Horror hosts, more commonly associated with television these days, are, as far as this site is concerned, characters who introduce the stories in horror comics, and then provide a final word, often stating the moral of the story.
 As with most things, the success of one company's use of a horror host was the catalyst for rival companies to create their own.
 To me, what makes them intriguing and worthy of inclusion on my site, is that many of them were either moonlighting from their more common role as protagonists in regular stories, or left their position as horror hosts (either permanently or occasionally) to get involved in the stories.
 Most, though not all, were themselves horrific in some respects.
-For the purposes of my list below, I've included those who appeared in comics in this capacity, as well as some from the sub-category of narrators who introduced other kinds of stories - even those whose remit was science-fiction or crime often told stories with a macabre twist.
+For the purposes of my list below, I've included those who appeared in comics in this capacity, as well as some from the sub-category of narrators who introduced other genres of stories - even those whose remit was science-fiction or crime often told stories with a macabre twist.

 E.C.